Interesting and Useful Sites

 A walk through time is a brief history of how time has been measured, provided by the Physics Laboratory of the National Institute of Standards and Technology in the US.
 Other pages on this site provide an explanation of UTC, Julian days, etc., and access to programs that will set your PC clock accurately.

 Need to search for the value of a fundamental physical constant?

 Particle physics doesn't appear much in our first year courses.
-Try the Rutherford Lab's introduction to particle physics.
+The STFC have introductory web-pages to particle physics, including posters and videos .
 A site that walks rather than runs, but gets quite a way, is the particle adventure.
-CERN offer web pages that explain why there is a need to go beyond the standard model of particle physics.
+Peter HIggs journal article on why we need to go beyond the standard model.
+CERN's 'beyond the standard model' introduction.
 Well worth watching for an insight into how big science works is a series of short films called colliding particles made following a British group working at CERN.

 A site that is less forbidding than it sounds and worth a visit is the 'official' superstring web page.
 Another good page on superstrings aims to give a flavour without all the high power maths.
 We leave it to you to decide whether an attempt to make superstring theory accessible to undergraduates is successful.
 It is a good try.